 Postgraduate Certificate in Education - PGCE - Primary

-Our recent outstanding Ofsted report recognised ‘the strength of the partnerships with schools and colleges’.
-It will prepare you to teach across the primary age range and in all National Curriculum subjects.
+The course will prepare you to teach across the primary age range and in all National Curriculum subjects.
 You will be equipped to meet the Professional Standards for the Award of Qualified Teacher Status (QTS) upon successful completion of the course.
 Before commencing, you will decide whether you wish to focus on teaching Early Years (3 to 7), or Primary (5 to 11) or the Maths specialist pathway (3-11) within the PGCE programme.

 This course includes a significant Professional Pedagogy and Management element which covers the role of the professional teacher, the child as learner and wider issues associated with school and society.
 You will develop an advanced understanding of child development and classroom relationships, as well as the skills in classroom organisation, behaviour management, assessment, recording and reporting that are essential to effective teaching.
-Ofsted 2010 recognised ‘trainees' ability to critically reflect and improve their practice’.

 Core subject modules will prepare you to teach English, Mathematics and Science in Key Stages One and Two, and, especially in the case of Advanced Early Years students, in nursery and reception classes.
 Foundation subjects and Religious Education are also covered.